Winners of Newbery, Caldecott, Printz and other prestigious awards were announced

 Parents can use these titles as a guide when considering what books to recommend to their children and teens, while teachers and librarians look to the titles as a helpful list for what to encourage children to read.

-The ALA Youth Media Awards were announced during the organization's winter meeting in Boston and selected by a national judging committee of librarians and other children's literature experts.
+The ALA Youth Media Awards were announced during the organization’s winter meeting in Chicago and selected by a national judging committee of librarians and children’s literature experts.

 It’s not just books anymore.
 These awards highlight videos and other creative materials for children from last year.